 How can you help your child?

 If your child is due to have their SATs this year there are a number of ways in which you can help them.
 Firstly, you can ensure that they are reading regularly and discussing the book with you.
 Reading helps with both comprehension, word understanding and the child’s writing ability.
 It also sets good habits for adulthood and further education.
+Another great tip is to read a range of material.
+This could be newspapers, blogs, game instructions, maths questions or fictional and non-fictional books.

 It is important that you encourage your child to undertake mathematical questions in everyday life.
 This can be achieved by adding up some items in a shop, working out the difference between two numbers, reading and using recipes and scales.
+Try playing Sudko and encourage family challenges to build up mental calculations.